ddev/ddev-phpmyadmin/README.md

 This add-on provides a phpMyAdmin service for [DDEV](https://github.com/ddev/ddev/).

-In DDEV v1.22+ PhpMyAdmin will not be provided by default, but can be added with this add-on:
+In DDEV v1.22+ phpMyAdmin will not be provided by default, but can be added with this add-on:

 `ddev get ddev/ddev-phpmyadmin`

-You can run PhpMyAdmin easily with the command `ddev phpmyadmin` after installing this add-on.
+You can run phpMyAdmin easily with the command `ddev phpmyadmin` after installing this add-on.

 **Contributed and maintained by [@rfay](https://github.com/rfay)**